momopaper/ideagen_test/README.md

     ];
 ```

--   call `authorize()` in controller, it will return 403 error code if not allowed to proceed.
+Call authorize() in the controller.
+It will return a 403 error code if not allowed to proceed.

 ```bash
     /**